-This specification captures the impact of the first Bible translation in each municipality.
-Accordingly, Equation 1 is estimated including only municipalities where at most two indigenous languages are spoken, encompassing 95% of all municipalities with indigenous languages.
+ity, Equation 1 is estimated including only municipalities where at most two indigenous languages are spoken.
+This accounts for 95% of all municipalities with indigenous languages.
 While this approach results in some loss of variation, it allows for the investigation of potential pre-trends and provides a clearer understanding of the dynamic effects.

-Equation 1 is estimated using both the imputation approach of Borusyak, Jaravel, and Spiess (2021) and OLS.
-The imputation approach of Borusyak, Jaravel, and Spiess (2021) allows for comparisons under heterogeneous treatment effects, while OLS estimations have implicit assumptions about treatment effect homogeneity across groups first treated at different times.

-Figure 6 plots the coefficients $\alpha_p$ that result from estimating Equation 1 using OLS, while Figure A2 in the Appendix plots the estimated coefficients using Borusyak, Jaravel, and Spiess (2021) imputation approach.
+Equation 1 is estimated using both OLS and the imputation approach of Borusyak, Jaravel, and Spiess (2024).
+The latter approach allows for comparisons under heterogeneous treatment effects, while OLS estimations have implicit assumptions about treatment effect homogeneity across groups first treated at different times.
+Figure 6 plots the coefficients α_p using OLS, while Figure A6 in the Appendix plots the estimated coefficients using Borusyak, Jaravel, and Spiess (2024) imputation approach.
 Both estimations follow a similar pattern, but coefficients of the treatment effect are slightly larger when using OLS.
 This suggests that the potential heterogeneous effect across municipalities first treated at different times is not a big concern in this set-up.

-In Figure 6-a, the dependent variable represents the share of the Pentecostal population, while in Figure 6-b, it corresponds to the share of the population identifying with other, more traditional Evangelical affiliations.
+In Figure 6-a, the dependent variable is the share of the Pentecostal population, while in Figure 6-b, it corresponds to the share of the population identifying with other, more traditional evangelical affiliations.
 In both cases, the results show no evidence of pre-trends.
-When the dependent variable is the share of Pentecostal affiliations, the coefficients appear to increase as more years pass since the Bible was translated into at
+When the dependent variable is the share of Pentecostal affiliations, the coefficients increase as more years pass since the Bible was translated into at least one of the languages spoken in the municipality.
+Notably, no effect is observed for affiliations with other types of evangelical congregations.